TheDreamLabUK/logseqSpringThing/docs/overview/introduction.md

 ## Project Overview

 LogseqXR revolutionizes the way you interact with your Logseq knowledge base.
 It's not just a visualization tool; it's a complete platform that transforms your notes into a living, breathing 3D graph, explorable in immersive AR/VR environments.
-This project leverages the power of **WebXR**, **Perplexity AI**, and **RAGFlow** to create a dynamic and interactive experience, allowing you to literally step into your knowledge graph and gain new insights through AI-powered interactions.
+This project leverages the power of **WebXR**, **Perplexity AI**, **RAGFlow**, and **Nostr** to create a dynamic and interactive experience, allowing you to literally step into your knowledge graph and gain new insights through AI-powered interactions.

 **What does this mean for you?**